RJD's errant leaders helping BJP, alleges Upendra Kushwaha | Politics

 - India

-JD(U) parliamentary board chief Upendra Kushwaha on Saturday said that delay by the RJD in taking action against minister Chandra Shekhar and MLA Sudhaker Singh might give credence to speculations that Lalu Prasad's party had struck a compromise with the BJP.
+JD(U) parliamentary board chief Upendra Kushwaha has claimed that ''delay'' by the RJD in taking action against minister Chandra Shekhar and MLA Sudhaker Singh might give credence to speculations that Lalu Prasad's party had struck a compromise with the BJP.

 Kushwhaha used the term 'Kanooni raahat' (legal relief) to explain the alleged RJD-BJP ''deal'', indirectly referring to cases lodged by central agencies against Prasad, the RJD supremo, and family members including Yadav, the younger son and heir apparent.

-Kushwaha rued that the JD(U) has ''become weak'' over the past many years and ''if people get away with heaping insults on the chief minister, who is our supreme leader, then we will be only be pushed backwards''.
+He rued that the JD(U) has ''become weak'' over the past many years and ''if people get away with heaping insult on the chief minister, who is our supreme leader, then we will be only be pushed backwards''.

-When asked to comment on Kushwaha's outbursts, JD(U) national president Rajiv Ranjan Singh alias 'Lalan' said ''the JD(U) is not moving backwards but marching forward.
+When asked to comment on Kushwaha's outbursts, JD(U) national president Rajiv Ranjan Singh alias 'Lalan' said his party ''is not moving backwards but marching forward.
 As regards action against errant leaders is concerned, the RJD leadership is competent enough to take a call''.

 RJD spokesman Mrityunjay Tiwari angrily reacted to remarks of Kushwaha, who was formerly with the NDA, saying ''those accusing us of being in cahoots with BJP should look in the mirror''.

-RJD national vice president Shivanand Tiwary did not agree to the demand for action against Chandra Shekhar saying ''it is not for the JD(U) to decide what will happen in our party'' but added that he found state president Jagadanand Singh's condoning of the education minister ''inappropriate''.
+Shivanand Tiwary, the RJD national vice president, did not agree to the demand for action against Chandra Shekhar saying ''it is not for the JD(U) to decide what will happen in our party'' but added that he found state president Jagadanand Singh's condoning of the education minister ''inappropriate''.

-Meanwhile, the BJP continued to demand the sacking of the education minister even as it linked Kushwaha's outbursts to thwarting of his ambitions by the chief minister.
+Meanwhile, the BJP continued to demand the sacking of the education minister even as it linked Kushwaha's outbursts to unfulfillment of his ambitions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)